oreillyross/100DayChallenge/log.md

 **Thoughts:** Try to document, and remember the patterns you follow for repeated styling needs, such as center div's, adding shadow etc. etc.

 Link to work: TODO: Later today, when you commit your work copy the commit link here and then tweet about it.
 Following https://www.youtube.com/watch?v=-jix4KyxLuQ&t=133s

+### Day 29 03 June 2022

+**Today's Progress:** Spending the day doing the Redux song and dance, Redux Toolkit makes it feel like one really is dancing across the codebase to get CRUD added all over the place. #Elegant #ReduxToolkit

+**Thoughts:** Add this core routine of createSlice, add reducer, useAppSelector... to your developer notes

+Link to work: Brainy notes